Taxation of international executives

-Singapore adopts the territorial basis of assessment whereby an individual is subject to income tax on income derived from or accrued in Singapore.
-The source of income from employment is generally the place where the employment is exercised regardless of where the contract is made or the remuneration is paid.
-Therefore, an employee who exercises employment in Singapore will be liable to Singapore income tax on the remuneration (including all benefits, whether in money or otherwise, unless they are specifically exempted from income tax or are covered by an existing administrative concession) payable to him/her for his/her services rendered in Singapore even though the remuneration is paid outside Singapore.
+An employee who exercises employment in Singapore will be liable to Singapore income tax on the remuneration (including all benefits, whether in money or otherwise, unless they are specifically exempted from income tax or are covered by an existing administrative concession) payable to them for their services rendered in Singapore even though the remuneration may be paid outside Singapore.

 Are there any additional considerations that should be considered before initiating a short-term assignment in Singapore?